 Flying Heads are, according to Iroquois myth, exactly what you'd expect - dismembered, flying heads, starving for human flesh.
 Since they have no body to digest or store food, their hunger can never be satisfied.
 They are destined to hunt humans forever.
 Flying Heads usually have long hair and red, fiery eyes.

-Some legends claim any human who indulges in cannibalism will be forced to exist as a Flying Head after death, as punishment for their horrific habit.
+Some legends claim any human who indulges in cannibalism will be forced to exist as a Flying Head after their passing as punishment for their horrific habit.
 Luckily, these creatures have a weakness: they will burst into flames if you trick them into eating a hearthstone.